Introduction and general information

 REPUBLIC OF MACEDONIA – FORMER YUGOSLAV REPUBLIC OF MACEDONIA (short form ROM-FYROM)

-The word Macedonia is used when it is part of a proper name.
+The word Macedonia was always used when it was part of a proper name.
 For example: Macedonian Radio-Television or XXX Macedonian Association.

-To make clear that a legal subject with the name of Macedonia is in Greece and to avoid confusions, like with Thessaloniki-based daily Macedonia, one should always add the name of the town in Greece where it is based (for example Thessaloniki).
+When referring to the region in Northern Greece, that also carries the name of Macedonia, the denomination should be: Macedonia and Thrace in Northern Greece.
+To make clear that a legal subject with the name of Macedonia is in Greece and to avoid confusions, like with Thessaloniki-based daily Macedonia, one should always add the name of the town in Greece where it is based (for example Thessaloniki) or name of the country (Greece).

 Kosovo declared independence from Serbia on 17 February 2008.
 Serbia did not recognise the move and considers Kosovo as a United Nations – governed entity that forms an integral part of Serbia.
 As of 27 February 2017, 115 countries, including the United States and most European Union member countries, in addition to most neighbouring states, recognised the new state.
 111 out of 193 UN member states recognised Kosovo.